Where can I drop off?

 - Laptops, notebooks, palmtops and tablets

-- Computer peripherals - for example mice, keyboards, joysticks, game pads, scanners & web cameras
+- Computer accessories - for example mice, keyboards, joysticks, game pads, scanners & web cameras

 - Printers - for example ink-jet, dot matrix, laser printers and multi-functionaI devices